NLRB memo: College football players are employees - NewsBreak

 “It just perpetuates this notion that players at academic institutions are not workers that have statutory protection,” she said.
 “It is chilling workers' rights to engage with one another to improve their terms and conditions of employment.”

-Gabe Feldman, the director of the Tulane Sports Law Program, said the memo is “yet another threat” to the NCAA and its business model, which relies on unpaid athletes to reap billions in revenue that is distributed to its 1,200 member schools.
+Gabe Feldman, the director of the Tulane Sports Law Program, said the memo is “yet another threat” to the NCAA and its business model, which relies on unpaid athletes to reap billions in revenue that is parsed out to its 1,200 member schools.

 “All signs point to an increasingly at-risk and fragile system of college athletics," he said.